-Group Product Name Product Rate Active Ingredient (=Restricted Use) Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone 2SL 2.25 to 3 pt/A paraquat 0.56 to 0.75 lb/A 24
+Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 2.25 to 3 pt/A paraquat 0.56 to 0.75 lb/A 24 Gramoxone SL 3.0 1.5 to 2 pt/A

-- -A Special Local Needs Label 24(c) has been approved in VA (expires 12/31/2022) and a Supplemental Label in DE for the use of Gramoxone SL 2.0 for postharvest application to desiccate the crop. - -Apply after the last harvest for bareground or plasticulture.
-Always include an adjuvant. - -Spray coverage is essential for optimum effectiveness.
-See the label for additional information and warnings. - -Rainfastness 30 min.
-A maximum of 2 applications for crop desiccation are allowed. - -Restricted-use pesticide.
+-A Special Local Needs Label 24(c) has been approved for Gramoxone SL 2.0 in VA (expires 12/31/2022) and a Supplemental Label in DE for the use of both Gramoxone formulations for postharvest application to desiccate the crop. -Apply after the last harvest for bareground or plasticulture.
+Always include an adjuvant. -Spray coverage is essential for optimum effectiveness.
+See the label for additional information and warnings. -Rainfastness 30 min.
+A maximum of 2 applications for crop desiccation are allowed. -Restricted-use pesticide.
 Only certified applicators, who successfully complete the paraquat-specific training, can mix, load or apply paraquat.
 Application of paraquat "under the direct supervision" of a certified applicator is no longer allowed.
 Required training link (http://usparaquattraining.com); certified applicators must repeat training every three years.

-4. Other Labeled Herbicides These products are labeled b ut limited local data are available; ; and/or are labeled but not recomme nded in our region due to potential crop injury concerns. ~ D 1 (N) 4 1 (1) D 1 T
+4. Other Labeled Herbicides These products are labeled but limited local data are available; and/or are labeled but not recommended in our region due to potential crop injury concerns.

-recomme nded in our region due to potential crop injury concerns.

-Group Product Name Active Ingredient (=Restricted Use)
+recommen econnicided in our region due to potential crop injury concerns.
+Group Product Name (=Restricted Use) Active Ingredient 14 Aim carfentrazone 14 Vida pyraflufen

-2 League imazosulfuron

-14 Aim carfentrazone

-14 Vida pyraflufen